Using certainty-based marking

-- ** If you think a negative bonus strange, consider the benefits if bankers' bonuses could go negative.
-A negative CBM bonus typically flags what were described by Confucius as failures "when you do not know a thing, to allow that you do not know it" and by Donald Rumsfeld, more concisely, as "unknown unknowns".
+- ** If you think a negative bonus strange, think how much better the world would be if bankers' bonuses could go negative.
+A negative CBM bonus typically flags what were described by Confucius as an inability "when you do not know a thing, to allow that you do not know it" and by Donald Rumsfeld, more concisely, as "unknown unknowns".
 They are both essentially negative knowledge, worse than acknowledged ignorance.

-Example CBM data from a UCL medical exam.
+Example CBM data from a UCL medical exam using True/False questions.

 CBM is particularly valuable for self-tests, where students challenge themselves as part of their study.
 Answers may be omitted because they are not on a topic of current interest, they are too easy, or perhaps not yet studied.
 CBM scores can then be presented relative to the set of questions the student has chosen to respond to.
 All correct on just half of a quiz would then show as 100% accurate.
 It is up to the student to interpret such scores: obviously if questions are omitted because they are difficult, then the relative score may overestimate competence in the subject.
 Moodle 'Grades' are always relative to the whole quiz, and this is the default presentation for other scores too.